 Mitral valve prolapse can result in cerebrovascular ischemia, which may be related to abnormal platelet activity or coagulation disorders (eg, anticardiolipin antibody, protein C or S deficiencies).

-Mitral valve prolapse (MVP) can be identified by echocardiography in 3-4% of the general population, and it is identified in 7% of autopsies.
+Mitral valve prolapse (MVP) can be identified by echocardiography in an estimated 0.3% to 3% of the general population, and it is identified in 7% of autopsies.